ajam/pulp/README.md

 2. Place your images in the `imgs/pages/` folder — they can be any format, e.g. `.jpg`, `.png`, `.gif` etc.
 3. A `pages.json` file that defines the coordinates of your panels on the page — more on this next.
 Place this file in the `data/` folder.

 To define your panel regions, we've made a companion interface called [Pulp Press](https://ajam.github.io/pulp-press).
-It has its own [instructions page](http://github.com/ajam/pulp-press) but it's fairly simple to use.
+It has its own [instructions page](http://github.com/ajam/pulp-press) and is fairly simple to use.

 1. Upload your images
 2. Click and drag to define the order of your panels